 The module will also highlight how recent technologies such as mobile recruitment and reporting systems can be used to improve operations.

-Learning will be facilitated and consolidated through a design exercise in which participants will collaborate in small groups to design PEPs for different contexts and regions.
+Learning will be facilitated and consolidated through a design exercise in which participants will interact with the course experts to design PEPs for different contexts and regions.